 Defective products regularly injure consumers and other users.
-Boston product liability lawyer Michael O. Smith provides legal counseling and advocacy to individuals who have been harmed by defective products.
+Boston product liability lawyer Smith and his team of attorneys provide legal counseling and advocacy to individuals who have been harmed by defective products.
 Mr. Smith has represented clients in product liability cases throughout his 15 years of practice.
 He brings his skilled negotiation and advocacy skills to fight for your right to compensation.
 If you were injured by a defective product, we can help.
 Contact us today to schedule a free initial consultation.Common Product Defects

 Thousands of consumers and product users are injured due to defective products or their component parts each year.
 In 2012, nursery products alone caused an estimated 77,900 injuries that led to trips to the emergency room, according to the Consumer Product Safety Commission.

 - Cars or trucks